Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs

 The goal is, therefore, to show a self-reduction to the unique variant of Triangle Detection that preserves the induced $H$-freeness property.
-Specifically, we prove the following lemma: \begin{lemma}[Reduction to Unique Triangle Detection] There is a randomized reduction that, given a graph $G$, either finds a triangle in $G$, or outputs $ k = \tOrder(n^{3/2})$ induced subgraphs $G_1, \ldots, G_k$, such that: \begin{enumerate} \item If $G$ contains a triangle, then with probability $1 - \Order(1/n)$, there exists at least one $G_i$ that contains exactly one triangle. \item Each $G_i$ has $\Order(\sqrt{n})$ vertices. \end{enumerate} The reduction runs in $\tOrder(n^{2.5})$ time. \end{lemma} Note that since each $G_i$ is an induced subgraph of $G$, the property of induced $H$-freeness is preserved.
+Specifically, we prove the following lemma: \begin{lemma}[Reduction to Unique Triangle Detection] There is a randomized reduction that, given a graph $G$, either finds a triangle in $G$, or outputs $k = \tOrder(n^{3/2})$ induced subgraphs $G_1, \ldots, G_k$, such that: \begin{enumerate} \item If $G$ contains a triangle, then with probability $1 - \Order(1/n)$, there exists at least one $G_i$ that contains exactly one triangle. \item Each $G_i$ has $\Order(\sqrt{n})$ vertices. \end{enumerate} The reduction runs in $\tOrder(n^{2.5})$ time. \end{lemma} Note that since each $G_i$ is an induced subgraph of $G$, the property of induced $H$-freeness is preserved.
 Namely, if $G$ is induced $H$-free, then so is $G_i$ for every $1 \leq i \leq k$.
-To prove this lemma, we use two standard techniques: color coding and sieving.
+To prove this lemma, we use color coding followed by an isolation step.
 We begin with our proof of the color-coding result: \colorcoding* \begin{proof}[Proof of \cref{lem:color-coding}] The idea is to find a coloring of $G$ with $\Order( \sqrt{n} )$ colors, and then take every triplet of color classes as an instance.
-A paper by Adrian Dumitrescu~\cite{dumitrescu2025finding} presents an algorithm for finding either a triangle in $G$ or a $\Order(\sqrt{n})$-coloring in $\Order(m + n^{3/2}) = \Order(n^2)$ time~\cite[Theorem 4]{dumitrescu2025finding}.~\footnote{In fact, the running time of the algorithm in~\cite{dumitrescu2025finding} can be improved to $\Order(m+n)$ by a more careful implementation.
-Specifically, the bottleneck is Phase I of the algorithm, where checking whether a set $U \subseteq N(v)$ of size $\sqrt{n}$ is independent takes $\Order(n)$ time.
-This check can alternatively be performed by scanning the neighborhoods of the vertices in $U$ in $\Order\left( \sum_{u \in U} \deg(u) \right)$ time.
-Because each vertex is successfully placed in an independent set (and thus colored) at most once, the sum of these scans over the entire algorithm is bounded by $\Order(m)$.} If the algorithm does not find a triangle, we refine the provided coloring as follows.
+A paper by Adrian Dumitrescu~\cite{dumitrescu2025finding} presents an algorithm for finding either a triangle in $G$ or a $\Order(\sqrt{n})$-coloring in $\Order(m + n^{3/2}) = \Order(n^2)$ time~\cite[Theorem 4]{dumitrescu2025finding}.~\footnote{The running time can be improved to $\Order(m+n)$ by a more careful implementation; see the $k=3$ case of \cref{lem:clique-or-coloring} for the details in a more general form.} If the algorithm does not find a triangle, we refine the provided coloring as follows.